HUBioDataLab/ProtHGT/README.md

 - `--go_category`: GO category to predict.
 It can be one of the following: `all`, `molecular_function`, `biological_process`, or `cellular_component`.
 - `--output_dir`: Path to the output directory.
 Default is `../predictions`.
 - `--batch_size`: Number of proteins to process in each batch.
 Default is 100.
+- `--threshold`: Threshold for filtering predictions.
+Default is 0.0.

 The output file is a csv file containing the following columns:
 - `Protein`: UniProt ID